walmartlabs/concord-website/docs/plugins-v2/inventory.md

 working with Ansible inventories yet, but will replace the `inventory` task in future.

-The `inventory` plugin makes data from Concord's Inventory available for direct usage by `ansible`.
+The `inventory` plugin makes data from Concord's Inventory available for dirusually used with theect usage by `ansible`.
 Using predefined inputs, this plugin arranges data in the format required per [Dynamic Inventory Conventions](https://docs.ansible.com/ansible/latest/dev_guide/developing_inventory.html#inventory-script-conventions).